romgrk/lister/README.md

 # lister (experimental, not usable yet)

+To be notified when it's ready, set your watch status to Releases Only.

 ![lister](./static/lister.gif)

 This is a fuzzy picker interface that can be opened from any other